John Wilson (footballer, born 1952)

 John Wilson (born 11 April 1952) is an English former footballer who played as a midfielder in the Football League for Darlington and in non-league football for Consett and Gateshead.
-After earning an injury, he became a part time footballer whilst also doing his job in the police force.
-He is now the Dad of Emma Wilson and the Grandad of Eve Coates, Amelia Coates and Isla Wilson.
+After nursing an injury, he became a part time footballer alongside his career.

+His daughter, Emma Wilson was born in 1977 and he is now the Grandfather to Eve Coates, Amelia Coates and Isla Wilson.